pFransozi/pFransozi.github.io/_projects/nmap/nmap-scanning-ws.md

 ## Scanning Web Services

-The next topics are based on the existence of a running web server, by default it can be running in 80, 443 ports.
+The next topics are based on the existence of a running web server, by default it can be running in 80, 443 ports, in public network.
 Nmap can verify if there is a web service running on those ports in many ways.
 One example is: `nmap -sS -sV -O -p80,443 scanme.nmap.org`.
 Considering public services, it's common that they are running on their default ports.
 Otherwise, it may be required a deeper scanning to detect which port the service runs on, if any, such as `nmap -sS -sV -O -p1024-20000 -T4 scanme.nmap.org`.

 A brief analysis of those flags:

 * `-sS` is tcp/syn scan that never completes tcp connection, which means a more unobtrusive, stealthy, and quickly way to scan.
 This mode requires privilege;
 * `-sV` performs a service and version detection, as well as a service scan.
-If in a privilege mode will be a `-sS`, tcp/syn, otherwise in an unprivileged mode, service scan will be `-sT`, which means a complete tcp connection is a way opposed to `-sS`, more obtrusive, detectable, and slow;
+If in a privilege mode will be a `-sS` flag, tcp/syn, otherwise in an unprivileged mode, service scan will be `-sT`, which means a complete tcp connection is a way opposed to `-sS`, more obtrusive, detectable, and slow;
 * `-O` is os detection and it requires privilege mode as well;
 * `-p80,443` specifies ports that are known to run http services;
 * `-p1025-20000` specifies ports that are out of the default range.
 For a more aggressive approach it can be used `-p-` which will scan all 65535 ports;
-* `-T4` specifies a timing template known as aggressive, but it can adjust from `-T0` to `-T5` depends on the network the command is sent from, and the target network;
+* `-T4` specifies a timing template known as aggressive, but it can be adjusted from `-T0` to `-T5` depends on the network from the command is sent and the target network.
 * `scanme.nmap.org` is used for tests, but when you have a target, you must change it to your target;

 That command returns something like this: